 Kidney failure can be life threatening if not treated properly.
-Kidney failure can come from:
+Kidney failure is often associated with chronic health conditions such as:

 - Diabetes